MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/readme.md

 # AZ-204: Developing solutions for Microsoft Azure

-**All of the lab instructions were updated on 10/15/2021.** We will be closing all currently open issues and PRs and encourage everyone to review the new instructions and then submit new changes going forward.
+**The lab instructions, downloadable code, and the VM were updated on 8/5/2022 to .NET 6.
+We are monitoring issues related to this update and are working with our lab hosting providers to to try and get any issues resolved as quickly as we can.**

 > **Note**: Students should be directed to sync the repository if they aren't being provided the AllFiles through the lab hosting provider.